 Testing and validating the activities undertaken within the framework of the SILVANUS CEP is an important part of the project.
-We will try to get an overview of the impact of the CEP on several levels, as has been identified in the model of participatory action research (Johansson, 2019):
+We will try to get an overview of the impact of the CEP on several levels, as has been identified in the model of participatory action research (Johansson, 2019) (figure 24):

-- 1) the societal change happening in a particular social context, - 2) research findings from our activities increasing understanding of citizen engagement, - 3) personal outcomes for the citizens involved in the CEP activities.
+1) the societal change happening in a particular social context,

+- 2) research findings from our activities increasing understanding of citizen engagement, - 3) personal outcomes for the citizens involved in the CEP activities.

-Figure 25 - The model of participatory action research (Johansson, 2019)
+Figure 24 - The model of participatory action research (Johansson, 2019)

 Testing and validation will provide an opportunity to not only judge the impact of the concrete CEP activities but also to collect data about the level of citizen engagement in different activities.
 This data then can be used to draw more general recommendations about the methods of citizen engagement in any European country according to their universality and influence on citizens' preparedness for wildfire situations in terms of raised awareness levels, changed attitudes and behaviour.
 The actual instruments validating the undertaken activities and measuring impact will be developed for each separate CEP action but re-used in different pilot sites and iterations of the same activity.
-In the following, we show the KPI identified by HB and MDS as part of D2.3.
+In the following (table 12), we show the KPI related to citizen engagement.

-Table 10 - KPIs (HB and MDS contribution to D2.3)
+Table 12 - KPIs (HB and MDS contribution to D2.3)